 - Make more cultured butter!
 Since your buttermilk has been cultured its loaded with probiotics, and you can use it instead of yogurt to culture your heavy cream.

-- Buttermilk is a great tenderizer for baked goods, a great addition to Sourdough Scones, Sourdough Biscuits or even these Sourdough Blueberry Muffins!
+- Buttermilk is a great tenderizer for baked goods, a great addition to Sourdough Scones, Sourdough Biscuits or Sourdough Blueberry Muffins.

 What you need